jburger/devenv/README.md

 ## What you get

-- a container running SQL server with full text search, persisting to your host folders, to a location of your choosing
+- a container running SQL server, persisting to your host folders, to a location of your choosing
 - a Seq logging instance also persisting to your hosts folders
 - a set of convenience scripts to spin up and tear down this environment